madhubs/12-express-middleware/lab-maddy/README.md

           2. You will need to install httpie in one terminal window.
           3. Then start up nodemon in a separate terminal window.

-HOW TO TEST PUT IN TERMINAL:
+HOW TO TEST POST IN TERMINAL:
-- To get an object in terminal, paste this to test (we're able to do this with the http client- superagent to make request on the server side to test for objects like this one):
+- To get an object in terminal, paste this in terminal (with your server still running in another window). (we're able to do this with the http client- superagent to make request on the server side to test for objects like this one):

 http POST :3000/api/toy name=barney desc='purple dino'